 - Trained and precepted nursing professionals to achieve patient care goals.

-- Demonstrated critical thought and judgment in delivery of care and management of patients requiring urgent care.
+- Demonstrated critical thought and judgment in the delivery of care and management of patients requiring urgent care.

 - Worked directly with surgical patients and patients with stroke and seizure disorders.